What is Germany's populist BSW party? – DW – 09/02/2024

 Russia-friendly and anti-NATO

-The BSW also attracted voters who are skeptical about Germany's support for Ukraine — another position that the BSW shares with the AfD and the Left Party.
+The BSW also attracts voters who are skeptical about Germany's support for Ukraine — another position that the BSW shares with the AfD and the Left Party.

-The Left Party, which leads the state government in Thuringia, is the successor to the Socialist Unity Party of Germany (SED), the communist party that once led the East German dictatorship.
-East Germany was part of the USSR-friendly eastern bloc, and there is still some residual hostility to the United States and NATO to this day.
+The Left Party, which headed the state government in Thuringia until Sunday's election, is the successor to the Socialist Unity Party of Germany, the communist party that once led the East German dictatorship.
+East Germany was part of the USSR-friendly Eastern Bloc, and there is still some residual hostility to the United States and NATO to this day.

 Wagenknecht has sought to capitalize on anti-American sentiment in the former East.

-She suggested that opposing the stationing of US long-range weapons in Germany — a plan supported by the Christian Democrats (CDU), Germany's largest opposition party as well as the SPD, Greens and FDP — would be a condition for any coalition negotiations with the BSW.
+She has suggested that opposing the stationing of US long-range weapons in Germany — a plan supported by the conservative Christian Democrats, Germany's largest opposition party, as well as the SPD, Greens and FDP — would be a condition for any coalition negotiations with the BSW.

 "These weapons do not close a defense gap but are offensive weapons that would make Germany a prime target for Russian nuclear missiles.
 There are reasons why no other European country has stationed such missiles on its territory," Wagenknecht told the RND news network in early August.